Maximal Subgroups of Compact Lie Groups

 Conversely, every simple irreducible subalgebra $\mathfrak{s}$ is maximal, which implies that every simple irreducible subalgebra $\mathfrak{s}$ is primitive and every $\mathbb{Z}_2$-invariant simple irreducible subalgebra $\mathfrak{s}$ is $\mathbb{Z}_2$-primitive, unless the inclusion $\, \mathfrak{s} \subset \mathfrak{g} \,$ is one of the 18 exceptions listed in Table~1 of\/~\cite[p.~364]{Dy1} or Table~7 of\/~\cite[p.~236]{OV}.
 Among these exceptions, there is only one inclusion $\, \mathfrak{s} \subset \mathfrak{g} \,$ such that\/ $\mathfrak{s}$ is primitive, given by\/~\cite[p.~279]{Ch}, \cite[p.~200]{Ko3}

-and none such that $\mathfrak{s}$ is $\mathbb{Z}_2$-primitive. \end{theo} \begin{rmk}~ Although the theorem does not provide an explicit list of simple maxi\-mal or primitive or $\mathbb{Z}_2$-primitive subalgebras of $\mathfrak{g}$, it is the cornerstone for finding all such subalgebras.
-Namely, fixing the Lie algebra $\mathfrak{g}$ with its natural representation on~$\mathbb{C}^n$, we apply representation theory~-- more specifically, the Weyl dimension formula~-- to first find all irreducible representations of all simple Lie algebras $\mathfrak{s}$ (classical and exceptional) of dimension~$n$ .
+and none such that $\mathfrak{s}$ is $\mathbb{Z}_2$-primitive. \end{theorem} \begin{remark} Although the theorem does not provide an explicit list of simple maximal or primitive or $\mathbb{Z}_2$-primitive subalgebras of $\mathfrak{g}$, it is the cornerstone for finding all such subalgebras.
+Namely, fixing the Lie algebra $\mathfrak{g}$ with its natural representation on~$\mathbb{C}^n$, we apply representation theory~-- more specifically, the Weyl dimension formula~-- to first find all irreducible representations of all simple Lie algebras $\mathfrak{s}$ (classical and exceptional) of dimension~$n$.
 Next, we determine which among these provide inclusions of $\mathfrak{s}$ in~$\mathfrak{g}$ by deciding whether the irreducible representation of~$\mathfrak{s}$ under consideration is self-conjugate, and if so, whether it is real (orthogonal) or pseudo-real/quaternionic (symplectic).
-Finally, we apply the theorem to eliminate the exceptions. \fim \end{rmk}
+Finally, we apply the theorem to eliminate the exceptions. \end{remark}